forkfacts/forkfacts-v2/README.md

 ## How Storybook Works on the Project and with Gatsby.

-> This setup is not needed in this project, it has already been added to the project.
+> This setup is not necessary for this project, it has already been added in the project..

 ### How to Install Storybook with Gatsby